 - Part I – Crash Trends and Locations – Part I of the study introduces previous HRTPO safety planning efforts, reports the recent trends in roadway safety in Hampton Roads, details the characteristics of crashes in Hampton Roads, and specifies the number and rate of crashes for each mile of freeway and approximately 600 of the busiest intersections throughout the region.
 This study was released in October 2013.

-- Part II – Crash Countermeasures – Part II of the study will build on the results of Part I by transitioning from recent trends to ways to improve roadway safety.
-Sections that will be incorporated into Part II include Efforts to Improve Roadway Safety, General Crash Countermeasures, Countermeasures for Locations with a high Potential for Safety Improvement, and Next Steps.
+- Part II – Crash Countermeasures – Part II of the study builds upon the results of Part I by investigating ways to improve roadway safety.
+Sections in Part II include Efforts to Improve Roadway Safety, Potential for Safety Improvement, General Crash Countermeasures, Countermeasures for Locations with a high Potential for Safety Improvement, and Next Steps.
 The Potential for Safety Improvement section was developed using new analysis tools from the Highway Safety Manual and the Virginia Center for Transportation Innovation and Research (VCTIR).

 Roadway safety is also included in other HRTPO planning efforts.
 As part of the Hampton Roads Congestion Management Process, HRTPO staff selects critical congested corridors – for which improvements are identified – based on many factors, including safety.
 Roadway safety is also analyzed in many of the corridor and subarea studies undertaken by HRTPO.